creativescala/creative-scala/src/pages/hof/parametric-curves.md

 We can change `sample` to call `rose` instead of `parametricCircle`, but this is a bit unsatisfactory.
 What if we want to experiment with different parametric equations?
-It would be nice if we could pass as a parameter to `sample` the method that creates points (i.e. the parametric equation).
+It would be nice if we could pass as a parameter to `sample` the way of creating points (i.e. the parametric equation).
 Can we do this?
 To do so we need to know how to: